 The infrastructure in place to support people with special needs in Paris is fairly well established.
 Where possible, both public and private schools in France try to cater to the needs of students with special needs through the use of specialist teaching assistants.
 The Maison Départmenetale des Personnes Handicapeés (MDPH) is the organisation charged with evaluating a child's special needs.
 They work with the Commission des Droits et de l'autonomie des Personnes Handicapeés (CDAPH) to create a personalised learning plan.

 When a special-needs student can’t be accommodated at a mainstream school, there is the option of a specialised school or private tutor.
-The availability of additional staff and facilities to cater for special needs students often depends on the school as well as the area in which it's located.
+The availability of additional staff and facilities to cater for students with special needs often depends on the school as well as the area in which it's located.
 It is therefore important for parents of students with special needs to investigate the availability of appropriate facilities when selecting a school in Paris.

 Tertiary education in Paris